jeannjeann/sw25-fvtt/docs/MANUAL-en_v0.5.1.md

 - Unlike normal items, up to three types of judgments can be used.
 - There is a label input field for checks and power.
 The label name will be the label of the click-rollable part displayed in the list.
 - For checks, in addition to setting a base value and a modified value, a fixed value check will fix the dice roll to 7, and a different type of dice can be used by using custom.
+- Some abilities can be prepared with Effects to make them more manageable, but the effects only automatically apply to PCs.
 - Most monster abilities should be able to be handled with this item, so use it flexibly.

 ## Dice Rolls